JordanMicahBennett/ROBOTIZE_JA/data/FAILURE-TO-ROBOTIZE-JAMAICA.md

 4. Launch initiatives such as [RobotizeJa](https://github.com/JordanMicahBennett/ROBOTIZE_JA/), to help democratize Artificial Intelligence usage.

 The activities above, are reasonable ways to avoid or rather minimize abundant social-ills in the future, brought to bear by artificial intelligence usage, which is only speeding up, [in some cases exponentially](https://www.forbes.com/sites/joemckendrick/2018/12/19/how-fast-is-artificial-intelligence-growing-look-at-the-key-bellwethers/#2a5dc1d7474a).

+Of note, [it is reasonably unethical to ignore focus on ai development because of the benefits it already brings](https://www.linkedin.com/pulse/why-ignoring-focus-artificial-intelligence-unethical-jordan-bennett/), and is forecasted to bring, but, it is also careless to try to place measures in place to prepare for the job-displacement that is to arrive here in Jamaica, where [losses have reasonably began](https://www.linkedin.com/pulse/did-100-jamaican-wisynco-jobs-just-get-automated-away-jordan-bennett).